Music Department: Modules: Guidelines for Independent Study Projects and Extended Essays

-If you are eligible you should start planning the ISP/EE well in advance, preferably discussing your plans/subject with your Personal Tutor and/or probable supervisor in Term 2 or 3 of the previous session.
+If you are eligible you should start planning the ISP/EE well in advance, preferably discussing your plans/subject with your Academic Advisor and/or probable supervisor in Term 2 or 3 of the previous session.
 You must pre-register for ISP/EE online in term 3, and by the close of pre-registration, you must send an email to the convenor with a proposed title and paragraph explaining the project.

 Your application may not be approved if the project depends crucially on fieldwork or the assistance of a particular informant, in case your travel plans collapse or your informant becomes unavailable.
-This is why it would be wise to carry out any crucial fieldwork and interviews during the summer before submitting your application, having discussed it thoroughly with your Personal Tutor and/or probable supervisor.
+This is why it would be wise to carry out any crucial fieldwork and interviews during the summer before submitting your application, having discussed it thoroughly with your Academic Advisor and/or probable supervisor.

 If you are deemed eligible for ISP/EE, you will be accepted provisionally after the meeting of the undergraduate board after the end of term 3.
 Before the end of the first teaching week of Term 1, a Department meeting will be held to consider all applications received on time, and you will be informed of the outcome on Friday morning of that week if possible.
 At this meeting, your application may be accepted, rejected, or accepted subject to amendment or conditions.
 Conditions may include a requirement to take a specified course, such as a regional Music course, in addition to the ISP/EE.
 In essence, approval depends on the Department being convinced that you are able to carry the proposed project to a successful completion.